Introduction

 Combat Modes

-⬥ Runescape 3 combat can vary in how much user input is required during the encounter depending on what combat mode is selected.
-From least to most input required, they are:
+Runescape combat can vary in how much user input is required during the encounter depending on what ability categories you allow Revolution to use, the categories are:

-⬥ You can change combat modes by clicking the yellow cog icon on the action bar.
+You can change combat modes by right-clicking the yellow cog icon on the action bar.

-⬥ When revolution or revolution++ is enabled, a yellow bar will appear around your abilities.
+When Revolution is enabled, a yellow bar will appear around your abilities.
 This indicates which abilities the system has access to.

 Basic Revolution